-

 - V. A. Kiryukhin

-Geological studies carried out in the postwar years in the Kustanai steppe revealed huge natural riches: the largest in the USSR deposits of iron, coal, bauxite and other minerals.
+Geological studies carried out in the postwar years in the Kustanai steppe revealed huge natural riches: the largest deposits in the USSR of iron, coal, bauxite and other minerals.
 On the basis of these deposits the largest industrial enterprises, for example, Sarbaisko-Sokolovsky enrichment plant, Kushmurun coal mine, Turgai bauxite mine, etc., are already being created at present.

 -